Skip to content

 sizeof(VWidget) = 24

-Compare the two sets of output: in non-virtual inheritance, Component is constructed twice, and the two copies of version change independently; in virtual inheritance, VComponent is constructed only once, and version is unified.
+Compare the two sets of outputs: in non-virtual inheritance, Component is constructed twice, and the two copies of version change independently; in virtual inheritance, VComponent is constructed only once, and version is unified.
 Also note the difference in sizeof—virtual inheritance introduces additional pointer overhead.

 Exercises